zopefoundation/Products.GenericSetup/docs/profiles.rst

 .. seealso::

-   See :class:`Products.GenericSetup.zcml.IRegisterProfileDirective` for
+   :class:`Products.GenericSetup.zcml.IRegisterProfileDirective` defines
-   further details.
+   the API for this directive.

 Alternatively, profiles can be registered by calling the :func:`Products.GenericSetup.profile_registry.registerProfile` API.